konveyor/enhancements/enhancements/common/krm-function-manager.md

 kaffine install <function-name>
 ```

 Tries to install the function with the given name.
 It searches the catalogs for the function with the given name.
-If it finds it, it installs it.
+If it finds it, it adds it to the catalog in `.kaffine/installed.yaml`.
 If there are duplicates, it will return the duplicate functions.

 **Remove**
 ```